DSC-Capstone/dsc-capstone.github.io/mentors.md

 There are several action items mentioned throughout this page; they are summarized here.

 In the [Mentors and Domains](https://docs.google.com/spreadsheets/d/1WSSB0kXRisLVnvrckY0VpJ8mPBt4yNXCyNfEAJ7x2J8/edit#gid=637456872) spreadsheet:
+- [ ] Check to see where your section is being held.
+If you're teaching an in-person section in SDSC and don't have keycard access to SDSC, we will be following up with access information.
-- [ ] Check to see where your section is being held.* If you're teaching a Zoom section, add a link to your section.
+- [ ] If you're teaching a Zoom section, add a link to your section.
 - [ ] Add a location and time for your office hours.
 - [ ] If you'd like, create a website for your section and link it (more details below).
 - [ ] If you'd like, create a Slack/Discord/Campuswire/EdStem group for your section and link it.

 Also:
 - [ ] View the students in your section by following these instructions ([instructions](#viewing-students-on-the-roster)).
 Send them an email in advance of September 26th, introducing yourself and sharing any pertinent information.
+- [ ] If you're an industry mentor or liaison, meet with your liaison or mentor before the quarter starts to coordinate your section.

-**Remember that sections begin the week of September 26th (Week 1).** *If you're teaching an in-person section in SDSC and don't have keycard access to SDSC, we will be following up with access information.
+**Remember that sections begin the week of September 26th (Week 1).**

 ---